Affiliate links on Android Authority may earn us a commission. Learn more.

 Audio is one of the first departments in which affordable devices have to make sacrifices.
 You’ll be glad to learn the Amazon Fire HD 8 doesn’t sound half bad.
 It has dual speakers and large grills that point upwards when the tablet is held in landscape mode.
 They don’t get very loud and could use more bass, but sound is rich enough to enjoy films and listen to music comfortably.

 Chances are demanding audiophiles already have their preferred audio equipment.
-You can take advantage of the 3.5mm headset jack or the Bluetooth radio to upgrade your audio experience, if you choose to.
+You can take advantage of the 3.5mm headphone jack or the Bluetooth radio to upgrade your audio experience, if you choose to.

 Don’t expect much from the cameras